FRACS General Surgery Fellowship Examination Pass Rate 2026

 What separates pass-tier from fail-tier candidates

-The FRACS General Surgery Fellowship is a Written and oral (viva) components covering general surgery across all subspecialty areas.
+The FRACS General Surgery Fellowship Examination is Seven segments per specialty: two written papers plus five clinical/viva segments.
 Across multiple examination sittings, the following patterns distinguish candidates who pass from those who do not:

 - Viva anxiety: oral examination performance requires structured, confident communication of clinical reasoning under examiner scrutiny.